-The Wildcat Sanctuary is not open for public visitation.
+The Wildcat Sanctuary is not open for public visiting

-The Wildcat Sanctuary is an accredited wild animal sanctuary/rescue organization and is not open to the public.
+The Wildcat Sanctuary is an accredited wild animal sanctuary/rescue organization and is not open to the public for visiting.
 In keeping with our mission, we do not put the cats on exhibit.
 Here are 5 reasons why we don’t offer public tours.

 Asking people to support a big cat sanctuary that is not open to the public is difficult.
 But the work we do requires this for many reasons.